-Product pricing consists of setting product features and assumptions regarding expenses, biometric and policyholders’ behaviour to allow the Group to withstand any adverse development in the realization of these assumptions.
+Product pricing consists in setting product features and assumptions regarding biometric, policyholders’ behaviour, financial and expenses assumptions to allow the Group Legal Entities to withstand any adverse development in the realization of these assumptions.

 For savings business, this is mainly achieved through profit testing, while for protection business with a biometric component, it is achieved by setting prudent assumptions.

 Lapse risk, related to voluntary withdrawal from the contract, and expense risk, related to the uncertainty around the expenses that the Group expects to incur in the future, are evaluated in a prudential manner in the pricing of new products.
 This evaluation is taken into account in the construction and profit testing of a new tariff, considering the underlying assumptions derived from the Group’s experience.

 For insurance portfolios with a biometric risk component, comprehensive reviews of the mortality experience are compared with expected mortality of the portfolio, determined according to the most up-to-date mortality tables available in each market.
 To this end, mortality by sex, age, policy year, sum assured and other underwriting criteria are taken into consideration to ensure mortality assumptions remain adequate and avoid the risk of misestimating for the next underwriting years.